susbakun/doppler-effect/README.md

 # Doppler Effect

-A small [Bevy](https://bevyengine.org/) demo of the Doppler effect.
-An ambulance drives past you with a looping siren — move your head (camera) to hear the pitch shift as it approaches and recedes.
+A [Bevy](https://bevyengine.org/) demo: move around a passing ambulance and hear its siren shift in pitch.

 ## Run